-They, who, and what dominate and hold ultimate sway over the language, myth, and narrative of a people and also dictate its standards of art, culture, morality, ethics, values, and all those infinite entails is that group which cannot be criticized, questioned, or even mentioned as ruling at all.
+“They”, “who”, and “what” dominate and hold ultimate sway over the language, myth, and narrative of a people and also dictate its standards of art, culture, morality, ethics, values, and all their infinite entails, is also that group which cannot be criticized, questioned, or even mentioned as ruling at all.

 No greater joy has a father than to pass all he has fought and won to his children.

 It is a gross misassessment to assume that the animal in his so-called “natural” environment is the absolute embodiment of freedom.
 On the contrary, animals, just as very young children and very mindless men, though certainly “innocent” and irresponsible with regard to the consequences attendant to moral agency, are in no way free, driven as only they can by the partisan dictates of instinct, passion, illogic, irrationality, and, above all, the unknowable mandates of determinism and fate by which the uncreative are eternally bound.